quasarframework/quasar-framework.org/source/components/icon.md

 The Quasar Icon component allows you to easily insert icons within other components or any other area of your pages, as you'd like.

 You can also choose which icon set you'd like to use, simply by including them in a source tag in your `index.html` file.
-Currently [Material Icons](https://material.io/icons/) (default), [Font Awesome](http://fontawesome.io/icons/) and [Ionicons](http://ionicons.com/) are supported.
+Currently [Font Awesome](http://fontawesome.io/icons/) and [Ionicons](http://ionicons.com/) are supported.
+This means that you can mix and match standard iOS or Material icons with these other two icon libraries.

-The example below would include font awesome icons.
+The example link tag below would include font awesome icons.

 ```html
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css">
 ```
+Add this to the `index.html` page of your app.

 **Note**
 You can include more than one set too, if you'd like.